tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 - Analyze streaming data in real-time
 - Process and store the data

-IoT services can integrate with
+IoT services can integrate with CloudWatch, DynamoDB, Elasticsearch, Kinesis Firehose, Kinesis Streams, Kinesis Firehose, Lambda, S3, SNS, and SQS.
-- elasticsearch
-- kinesis firehose
-- kinesis stream
-- dynamodb
-- machine learning

 > Exam: IoT service can create rule actions for kinesis streams, firehose, lambda, dynamoDB, and lambda